-The College and Career Readiness Seminar supports students in exploring, developing and taking steps toward their own postsecondary plans.
+GRD421 The College and Career Readiness Seminar supports students in exploring, developing and taking steps toward their own postsecondary plans.
 In this course, students will complete their High School & Beyond Plan and focus on collaborative projects focused on solving real-world problems.
 This course is an Everett Public Schools graduation requirement.

-LEADERSHIP I SER101

-Other: (INTRODUCTION TO LEADERSHIP) This course can be taken only once.
+LEADERSHIP I SER101 Credits: 0.5 Elective credit Grade Levels: 9 - 11 Length: One semester Prerequisites: Acceptance of Application (INTRODUCTION TO LEADERSHIP) This course can be taken only once.
 Interview and application required.

-This class is an introduction to leadership, where students will learn and practice leadership skills.
+Other: This class is an introduction to leadership, where students will learn and practice leadership skills.
 This is an opportunity for students to experience the "behind-the-scenes" of student activities and ASB government.
 Students will work in partnership with Advanced Leadership students to promote a positive school climate and to support all student activities on campus.
 Leadership students learn the skills that businesses say are needed for the future.
 In leadership students plan, produce and evaluate school and community activities while developing interpersonal skills.
 Students plan school dances, assemblies, elections and community service projects while learning valuable lessons in team building, human relations, communication and group process.

-SERVICE 103SER

-Prerequisites: Acceptance of application.
+SERVICE 103SER Credits: 1.0 Elective credit (0.5 per semester) Length: Two semesters Prerequisites: Acceptance of application.

-Other: 10th -12th grade will be considered for 2nd semester on a space available basis, with application and interview.
+10th -12th grade will be considered for 2nd semester on a space available basis, with application and Other: interview.
 1 - 2 evenings/weekends per month are often required for event participation.
 ASB card required.

 Students in this class will be involved in planning and carrying out service events for the community.
 Students will learn orientation/team building skills, communication skills, organization of groups and develop decision-making skills.
 The class requires that students be available for activities outside of school time.

 ADVANCED LEADERSHIP

 201SER

+Grade Levels: 10 - 12

+Grade Levels: 10 - 12

+Credits: 1.0 Elective credit (0.5 per semester)

+Length: Two semesters

+Prerequisites: None